Westminster Campaign's Report on Oesophageal Cancer and Barrett's Oesophagus

 Parliament and Oesophageal Cancer

-Action Against Heartburn collaborates with the Oesophageal Cancer Westminster Campaign, and wants to draw the attention of Parliamentarians to the big public health issue of reducing oesophageal cancer deaths in the UK by promoting earlier diagnosis.
+Action Against Heartburn collaborated with the Oesophageal Cancer Westminster Campaign, to draw the attention of Parliamentarians to the big public health issue of reducing oesophageal cancer deaths in the UK by promoting earlier diagnosis.
 We would like Parliamentarians to use their influence to put this higher up the agenda of our health service.

 The incidence of oesophageal adenocarcinoma, the most common type of oesophageal cancer in the UK, is rising dramatically, at a rate which exceeds that of any other solid tumour in the western world.
 It represents a significant public health and health economic concern.